paganism/learning_log_django/README.md

 (.venv) user@host:$ pip install -r requirements.txt
 (.venv) user@host:$ python3 manage.py runserver 5005
 ```
-5005 - free port on your host
+5005 - free port on your host.
+Also it may be any other free port.

 After that open your favourite browser and go to the localhost:5005